capacitor-community/speech-recognition/README.md

 iOS Platform: No further action required.

-Android Platform: Register the plugin in your main activity:
+Android Platform: (NOTE: SOME THINGS MAY BE BROKEN) Register the plugin in your main activity:

 ```java
 import com.getcapacitor.community.speechrecognition.SpeechRecognition;